Bereavement Support Payment

 Am I eligible to claim?

-You can claim Bereavement Support Payment if:
+You can claim Bereavement Support Payment you were under State Pension age when your partner died.

 You will need to claim within 3 months of your partner’s death to get the full amount.
 However, you can still claim up to 21 months after their death, though this will result in you receiving fewer monthly payments.